|Updated September 2017.

 Superuser status isn't always easy to achieve, though.
 Many manufacturers lock their device bootloaders and add extra layers of security to prevent users from rooting and installing a custom recovery.
 Yet people still find ways around these hurdles, because rooting allows them to uninstall bloatware, block ads, and apply cool system-level mods and tweaks, among other things.
 For many folks, this level of customization is why they chose an Android device in the first place.

-If you're a modder, or even if you just want to have the option of tinkering with your device, it's very important that the next phone you buy is easily rootable and has an active development community.
-We sorted through some of the most popular phones on the market today and narrowed down the best phones for rooting to just five options.
+If you're a modder, or if you just want the option of tinkering with your device, it's important that your next phone is easily rootable and has an active development community.
+So we sorted through some of the most popular devices on the market today and created this list of the five best phones for rooting.

 When it comes to rooting and modding an Android device, there are several important factors: